I believe deeply that every American should have access to quality and affordable healthcare.

-Frelinghuysen’s bill would impose an “age tax” on Americans over 50 – allowing insurance companies to charge them premiums that are five times higher than what others pay for health coverage.
+Leadership in Congress wanted to take our country backwards, pushing to repeal the Affordable Care Act in favor of a bill that took away coverage and increases costs for almost everyone.
+Under their plan, an “age tax” on Americans over 50 would have allowed insurance companies to charge them premiums that are five times higher than what others pay for health coverage.

 The plan also eliminated protections for the 300,000 people in our district with pre-existing conditions.
 When reviewing the repeal bill, the American Medical Association concluded that “Americans with pre-existing conditions will be stuck in second-class health care coverage – if they are able to obtain coverage at all.”

-In all, the Congressman’s plan would result in more than 469,000 New Jerseyans losing their coverage, including 27,000 in our district.
+In all, Congress’ repeal plan would have resulted in more than 469,000 New Jerseyans losing their coverage, including 27,000 in our district.

-Healthcare should be a right and not a luxury, and we can do more to bring down costs and make sure every American has access to affordable healthcare coverage.
+We can do more to bring down costs and make sure all Americans have access to affordable healthcare coverage.